Gekkio/gekkio.fi-hakyll/blog/2016-03-19-game-boy-cartridge-pcb-photos.markdown

 tags: Gameboy
 ---

-Last year I took a photo of the PCBs of all Game Boy games I own, but I never managed to categorize or publish the scans.
+Last year I took PCB photos of all Game Boy games I own, but I never managed to categorize or publish the scans.
 I'm not going to analyze all of these in detail, so I'm just going to leave the photos and basic information here for those who are interested in such things.

 The titles are based on the current No-Intro Game Boy and Game Boy Color databases, and there might be slight differences compared to more commonly seen